geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

 The System default settings are stored in the file ``$GPI_DRP_DIR/config/pipeline_settings.txt`` provided with the pipeline software.

-We recommend that users copy this file to their home directories rather than modifying the version specific file.
+Although not necessary, we recommend that users who will be using the pipeline frequently to copy this file to their home directories rather than modifying the version specific file.
 The location of the user config file depends on the operating system.

 .. admonition:: Note for Subversion Users